Genesys Customer Authentication (CE07) for Genesys Engage cloud

 Story and Business Context

 In most IVR applications, customers call into companies, such as their credit card company, bank, or cable company, and must manually identify themselves.
-If the call goes to an agent, customers normally need to identify themselves again to the agent.
-This is frustrating and time consuming for callers.
-IVR systems can and should contain self-service to identify the customer automatically based on their caller ID, and this information should then be used throughout the call flow for progressive identification and verification (ID&V), passed as context to a visual session or passed to an agent.
-This makes customers feel that they want to do business with the company, as their identity is proactively recognized and maintained.
-For example, as soon as the call connects, a data dip should be completed to identify the customer based on their caller ID.
+If the call goes to an agent, customers typically need to identify themselves again to the agent.
+This process is frustrating and time consuming for callers.
+IVR systems can and should contain self-service to identify the customer automatically based on their caller ID, and this information should be used throughout the call flow for progressive identification and verification (ID&V), passed as context to a visual session or passed to an agent.
+This verification makes customers feel that they want to do business with the company, as their identity is proactively recognized and maintained.
+For example, when the call connects, a data dip should be completed to identify the customer based on their caller ID.
 The IVR application can then configure logic to greet the caller by name, skip identification for new self-services within the same call, or skip identification or verification if they move to a visual IVR.

 Use Case Benefits*